BardisRenos/KaggleChallenge/README.md

 ### Data set

 The data set is constructed through 10.616 images which each image corrensponds to a single patient.
-The images are in .TIFF format, which contains three different images with different sizes into one image file.
+The images are in **.TIFF** format.
 Each image belongs to ISUP grade.
 That grade demonstrates the cancer grade.

 <p align="center">
 <img src="https://github.com/BardisRenos/Kaggle_Challenge/blob/master/img.JPG" width="450" height="250" style=centerme>